 For young Black girls growing up in the 1990s, "Moesha" was the show to watch.
 Starring R&B and pop singer Brandy, the show portrayed an average Black high school teen growing up in Los Angeles.
 "Moesha" aired for six seasons and birthed a successful spinoff called "The Parkers."

 1997: Tiger Woods wins his first major

 American golf got a much-needed shake-up when 21-year-old Tiger Woods won the prestigious Masters Tournament in Augusta, Georgia.
-Many regard Woods’ monumental win to be one of the greatest performances by a golf pro in history.
-Since then, he’s won 14 more majors, including four more Masters.
+Many regard Woods' monumental win as one of the greatest performances by a golf pro in history.
+Since then, he's won 14 more majors, including four more Masters.

 1998: 'The Secret Diary of Desmond Pfeiffer' is canceled after the first episode

-The legacy of Althea Gibson received some company when 20-year-old Venus Williams became the first African American woman to win Wimbledon since Gibson in 1958.
-Venus and Serena became the first sisters in the history of tennis to win the Wimbledon doubles title.
+The legacy of Althea Gibson received some company when 20-year-old Venus Williams became the first Black American woman to win Wimbledon since Gibson in 1958.
+Venus and Serena Williams also became the first sisters in tennis history to win the Wimbledon doubles title.

-2001: The Rev. Wilton D. Gregory becomes president of United States Conference of Catholic Bishops
+2001: Rev. Wilton D. Gregory becomes president of Conference of Catholic Bishops

 A man of God his whole life, the Rev. Wilton D. Gregory has held many positions in the church.
-None, however, were as important as the one he would take on in November 2001 when he became the president of the United States Conference of Catholic Bishops.
-He was the first African American to head an episcopal conference and was named Time's Person of the Week in 2002 for his measured approach of defrocking priests embroiled in the sex abuse scandal of the Roman Catholic Church.
+None, however, were as important as the one he would take on in November 2001 when he became the president of the Conference of Catholic Bishops.
+He was the first Black American to head an episcopal conference and was named Time's Person of the Week in 2002 for his measured approach to defrocking priests embroiled in the sex abuse scandal of the Roman Catholic Church.

 2002: Halle Berry wins Academy Award for 'Monster's Ball'